Active Full Backup

 For example, the regular backup schedule is set to Monday and Tuesday at 15:00.
 Active full backup schedule is set to Friday.
-In this case, the crontab record for the regular backup schedule will contain information that the job must start on Monday, Tuesday and Friday at 15:00.
+In this case, the backup job schedule will contain information that the job must start on Monday, Tuesday and Friday at 15:00.

-- In case active full backup is scheduled on a day of the month, Veeam Agent creates a separate crontab record that instructs the backup job to run on this day at the same time as it must run upon the regular schedule.
+- In case active full backup is scheduled on a day of the month, Veeam Agent runs the backup job on this day at the same time as it must run upon the regular schedule.

 To be able to restore data from a Veeam Agent backup, you need to have a full backup file and a chain of subsequent incremental backup files on the disk.
 If you delete a full backup file, the whole chain of incremental backup files will become useless.
 In a similar manner, if you delete any incremental backup file before the point to which you want to roll back, you won’t be able to restore data (since later incremental backup files depend on earlier incremental backup files).

 For this reason, if you create an active full backup, in some days there will be more restore points on the disk than specified by retention policy settings.
 Veeam Agent for Oracle Solaris will remove the full backup chain only after the last incremental backup file in the chain becomes outdated.

 Note that if the backup job is set up to create periodic active full backups, Veeam Agent for Oracle Solaris will never transform the backup chain.
 Instead, Veeam Agent will always wait for at least one full backup file plus the necessary number of incremental backup files to be created.
 After that, Veeam Agent will delete the obsolete active full backup file and its dependent incremental backup files.
 In this example, Veeam Agent will delete the previous backup chain every Saturday.
 As a result, although the retention policy is set to 3 restore points, the actual number of backup files on the disk will be greater most of the time.